data-psl/data-psl.github.io/preparatory-week.md

 ## Course materials

-Slides and suplementary materials for the lecture and numerics are available from here (comming soon)
+Slides and suplementary materials for the lecture and numerics are available [for the first 4 days](https://data-psl.github.io/lectures2021/).

 ## Practical information